 It is our philosophy that when a child is enrolled, we are reserving a space for your child to attend on the days he is enrolled.
 We schedule staff and purchase needed supplies according to enrollment.
 Therefore, whether your child is absent due to illness, vacation days, holidays when the centers are open, or snow days, the weekly tuition is due and payable.
 We are reserving a place for your child and even though he or she is absent, we still have to pay our staff and other expenses.
 All fees must be paid when due.
 If the fees are not paid within 5 days of the time that they are due, we reserve the right to charge your tuition express information on file.
-If you do not provide the required for tuition express you must pay in advance for your care.
+You must provide your banking information on the tuition express form.
+If you provide a credit or debit card for information there will be a 3% charge to use it.
+There will be no charge if you use you Banking information.
+If you do not provide the required information for tuition express you must pay in advance for your care.
 It may also result in your child/ren being dropped from the program unless other arrangements have been made with the Administration.
 Accounts will not be carried in arrears.